1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 •Plumber’s candle & lighter

-•Single-edged razor blade (cut up your upholstery for insulation)
+•Single-edged razor blade (to cut up your upholstery for insulation)

 •Empty metal soup can (for melting snow with the candle)

 You can—and perhaps should—keep going, maybe some snacks, a small flashlight, a backup power source for your phone?
-(Some people suggest packing a wordy novel.).
-The more rural and remote your roads, the more you'll want.
+(Some people suggest packing a wordy novel.)
+The more rural and remote your roads, the more you’ll want stashed.